A Powerful Time Management Strategy – The Time Budget

 24 hours per day x 7 days per week = 168 hours per week.

-So for me, based on these numbers, how much time do I actually have left for other items in my life?
+So, based on these numbers, how much time would you actually have left for other items in your life?

 168 hours total – 147 spent = 21 hours left